Skip to content

 Women of Steel

-This body of work expresses the grit, determination and the steadfast character of these extraordinary women of Sheffield.
-Using offcuts of rusted sheet steel and oil paint, I hope to shed light on their long-lost remarkable stories and valiant endeavours.
-Stories that were nearly lost, slowly rusting away like the metal they worked with.
+This body of work reflects the grit, determination, and steadfast character of those remarkable women.
+Using offcuts of rusted sheet steel combined with oil paint, I aim to honour their legacy and give form to stories that were almost lost, stories that might have quietly faded, like the rusting metal they once worked with.